+Common job site accidents can result in long term or even permanent disability from injuries.
 The possibility of an employee suffering an injury on the job continuously looms.
 So much so that a type of insurance had to be put in place for businesses to compensate employees injured on the job without having to go through a personal injury lawsuit.
 This workplace insurance, commonly known as worker’s compensation, is readily available for many American workers.

 Although injuries are fairly common, most do not expect to be injured on the job.
 Many places of employment go out of their way to ensure that buildings and equipment adhere to the necessary safety codes for a safe work environment.
-With that said, hundreds of work related injuries are still sustained each day.
+With that said, hundreds of work-related injuries are still sustained each day.
 The Bureau of Labor Statistics reports that there were 1,153,490 total non-fatal work-related injuries sustained in 2015.
 These injuries ranged from bruises and scrapes to sprains and tears and kept the injured out of work for an average of eight days.

 Work-related injuries are very inconvenient circumstances that can come as a result of various circumstances.
 They may be random occurrences, but there are some work-related injuries that happen more often than others.

 Overexertion refers to when an individual’s body has been worked to the point where a lift, pull, push, or throw can cause an injury.
 This usually results in a sprain, strain, or tear which accounts for 37% of occupational injuries according to the Bureau of Labor Statistics.
 Overexertion is the cause of the most common injuries suffered by American workers.